-Dr Rhonda Faragher is the Director of the Down Syndrome Research Program at The University of Queensland where she is an Associate Professor in Inclusive Education.
-She is an appointed Board member of the Academy on Education, Teaching and Research of the International Association for the Scientific Study of Intellectual and Developmental Disability (IASSIDD), and the Co-Editor in Chief of the Journal of Policy and Practice in Intellectual Disabilities.
-Dr Faragher has received several awards for her work, including the 2020 University of Queensland Staff Award for Excellence in Community, Diversity, and Inclusion.
+Dr Rhonda Faragher is the Director of the Down Syndrome Research Program and an Associate Professor in Inclusive Education at the University of Queensland.
+She is an appointed board member of the Academy on Education, Teaching and Research, part of The International Association for the Scientific Study of Intellectual and Developmental Disability (IASSIDD), and the Co-Editor in Chief of the Journal of Policy and Practice in Intellectual Disabilities.
+Dr Faragher has received several awards for her work, including the 2020 University of Queensland Staff Award for Excellence in Community, Diversity and Inclusion.